2555 Autism Resource Specialist-DESE Project ACCESS

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists the Associate Director in developing and monitoring the web-based Community of Practice technical network by researching questions and posting trainings, articles of interest, parent supports, and links to helpful websites.
+1. Assists the Associate Director in developing and monitoring the web-based Community of Practice technical network by researching questions, grading online assignments, and posting articles of interest, parent supports, and links to helpful websites.

 4. Maintains professional competence and expands the knowledge base and ability of the agency to serve local education agencies (LEA) by attending professional development seminars, workshops, and related activities and sharing the information gathered from these professional activities with other professionals and parents.

-5. Promotes awareness of Autism Spectrum Disorders as a disability and the services available through the office of Project ACCESS by posting quarterly articles on the Project ACCESS website.
+5. Promotes awareness of Autism Spectrum Disorders as a disability and the services available through the office of Project ACCESS by posting, at a minimum, quarterly articles on the Project ACCESS website.

-6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Associate Director, Project ACCESS.
+7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director or Associate Director of Project ACCESS.

 The Autism Resource Specialist is supervised by the Associate Director of Project ACCESS and assists in the supervision of staff in the absence of the Associate Director.

 REVISED APRIL 2016

 Factor 1: Professional Knowledge, Skill, and Technical Mastery